V4Fire/Client/src/core/data/README.md

 ##### URL interpolation

 You can specify dynamically values within a URL string.
 For this case just add a variable with `:` character before the name.
-The values for interpolations is taken from a query object or a request body (if it represented as simple JS object).
+The values for interpolations are taken from a query object or a request body (if it's represented as simple JS object).
-After interpolation all values that is used will be dropped from a source object.
+After interpolation all values that were used will be dropped from a source object.

 #### Middlewares